CluelessBiker/mentoring/resources.md

 - [JS Hint](https://jshint.com/) : JavaScript validator
 - [Diff checker](https://www.diffchecker.com/#) : compare differences between file versions.
 - [PEP8](http://pep8online.com/) : Python validator
+---
+### CHROME EXTENSIONS :
 - [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh/related) : website evaluation tool that checks everything from accessibility to contract in your site
+- [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln) : Allows you see the elements on your page, and the space that they take up so that you may understand how one item is affecting the rest.
+- [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) : Find the HEX values of colours on websites.
+- [React Dev Tools - PP5 ADVFE](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) : Lights up when visiting a React page.
+Allows you to see the components tree.
 ---
 ### CONTENT :
 - [Tiny PNG](https://tinypng.com/) : Image compression.